The Shattered Chain: Part III: Jaelle n'ha Melora, Free Amazon

 Jaelle, Magda and Peter shelter for the winter at the mountain estate of Ardais, with Rohana, her husband and children.
-Peter meets the aggressive and intimidating Kyril Ardais, his doppelganger twin, the man the bandits has intended to kidnap.
+Peter meets the aggressive and intimidating Kyril Ardais, his doppelganger twin, the man the bandits intended to kidnap.
 Jaelle learns that Rohana has chosen to remain a traditional Comyn woman to protect her children from her husband's enraged outbursts, and protect her epileptic husband from himself.
 Her experiences with the Renunciates have freed her, even if she has chosen a traditional path.

 Jaelle chooses to become freemate to Peter, and questions both her choice to become a Renunciate at a young age, along with the decision to ignore her developing laran.

 In the spring, Jaelle, Magda, and Peter return to Thendara, where Jaelle must face her responsibility as an heir to a Comyn domain with powerful and untrained laran.
 Magda must decide whether to honors her oath to the Renunciates and to her now-dear friend Jaelle, or returns to the Terran zone to continue her work as translator and agent.

 Jaelle seeks a third choice, choosing to live with Peter as freemates in the Terran zone in Thendara, undertaking Magda's role as translator.
 Magda chooses to comply with her Renunciate oath, agreeing to train at Thendara Guildhouse.

 The women's stories are completed in the sequel novel, Thendara House.